 “He is amazing.
-God bless that man,” Rizzolo said.
+God bless that man,” Rizzolo says.
 “I am so grateful that he was there when I needed him.
-I was one of the first few patients they used this treatment with at Baystate.
+I was one of the first people they used this treatment with at Baystate.
 It’s done wonders for me.
 I was always full of life and lively, commenting and making jokes, and all of a sudden the life was out of me.
 This procedure has brought me back.”

 Learn more about diagnosis and treatment for this and other gastroenterology conditions.